Get a FREE Car Check

 1XXXX11XXXX111111

-The first character is always a number.
+The 1st character is always a number.
 This indicates the country, such as the UK, where the vehicle was manufactured.

-Letters are the second and third characters.
+Letters are the 2nd and 3rd characters.
 They indicate a car manufacturer such as Citroën.

 The brand, engine size, gearbox, and fuel type are all indicated by letters and digits in characters four through eight.

-The ninth character, a letter, is a security code pointing to the VIN’s manufacturer-approved status.
+The 9th character, a letter, is a security code pointing to the VIN’s manufacturer-approved status.

-The year of your car model is indicated by the tenth character, which is also a letter.
+The year of your car model is indicated by the 10th character, which is also a letter.

-The eleventh character indicates the vehicle’s manufacturing plant, which is a letter.
+The 11th character indicates the vehicle’s manufacturing plant, which is a letter.

-The car’s unique serial number comprises the final six characters, which are all digits.
+The car’s unique serial number comprises the final 6 characters, which are all digits.

-Why should you check your vehicle’s VIN from the registration number plate?
+Why should you check your car’s VIN from the registration number plate?

 When purchasing a used car, ensure the printed VIN on the registration papers matches the number stamped into the vehicle’s chassis.
 Moreover, it matches the number on any other plates on the car.